 6. Candidates may only perform one concerto in the competition.
 However multiple 1st round entries are allowed, with each entry requiring a new application and additional entry fee.

 7. Competitors who are not ready to perform when called upon to do so may

 8. The decisions of the jury are final.
 Any competitor who makes an attempt,

-or on whose behalf an attempt is made, to communicate with an adjudicator
+or on whose behalf an attempt is made, to communicate with a member of the jury

 may be disqualified.